saltynexus/saltynexus.github.io/_pages/about.md

 layout: about
 title: Home
 permalink: /
-subtitle: Thoughts, ideas, and reflections from ocean scientists and engineers in academic research.
+main_title: Thoughts, ideas, and reflections from coastal scientists and engineers in academic research.
+subtitle:

 profile:
   align: right